aswinkumar1999/VR_Thermal_Glove-AM5011/README.md

 Unity Package for Oculus Quest 2 : https://drive.google.com/file/d/1xBs8NeNjcjLqpN7lWxxVzRwR7QExw7Z_/view?usp=sharing

 Kindly note , this APK will only work on Quest and Quest 2 and requires Hand tracking access!
-This APK also is incomplete, meaning you can use whichever method of communication you prefer with the hardware you make.
+This Unity package is incomplete, meaning you can use whichever method of communication you prefer with the hardware you make.

 The application was run on [Oculus Quest 2](https://www.oculus.com/)